-Blue Origin’s New Shepard rocket was set to conduct its tenth test flight on Tuesday – marking another step towards launching paying customers into suborbital space.
-However, with the launch window at Blue Origin’s test site in West Texas set to open at 14:30 UTC, New Shepard’s launch was scrubbed due to an issue with ground equipment.
-When a new launch date is set – which is now set for early in 2019 – it will be the third test flight to carry a host of NASA experiments along for the ride.
+Blue Origin’s New Shepard rocket conducted its tenth test flight on Wednesday – marking another step towards launching paying customers into suborbital space.
+The launch at Blue Origin’s test site in West Texas took place at 15:05 UTC following a delay from late in 2018 due to an issue with ground equipment and unacceptable weather.
+This launch was also the third test flight to carry a host of NASA experiments along for the ride.

 New Shepard is the first of a potential line of vehicles for Blue Origin.
 The rocket and crew capsule system is aimed at the suborbital tourism market, allowing paying customers to enjoy into a few minutes of zero-G flight prior to a parachute-assisted landing.

 Jeff Bezos’s company is set to charge between $200,000 and $300,000 per ticket for the short suborbital flight – per unconfirmed media reports over recent years – finding itself in a mini-space race with Virgin Galactic’s SpaceShipTwo which itself achieved another milestone back in December.

 — Virgin Galactic (@virgingalactic) December 14, 2018

 VSS Unity successfully reached the edge of space for a few minutes, earning both its pilots FAA commercial astronaut wings.